 Security personnel secure and lock all buildings at various times when buildings are not in use or at established lock-up times coordinated by Academics, Student Life and Conference Services.
 After buildings are secured for the night, security personnel conduct routine door checks of all campus facilities, including residence halls.
-Regular patrols are made around and in buildings and around campus during the night.
+Patrols are made of facilities and grounds throughout the day and night.